raspi0124/Japanese-font-for-TinyMCE/readme.txt

 Version 3.5-beta3: from now on, the font load mode is not only apply to front-end editor, but also applys to css.
 Version 3.6: Deleted some option from option page.
 Now ready for gutenberg classic editor.
 I will be continue working on addinf japanese font to gutenberg!
 Version 3.7: Fixed design for option page, and added option to select either load css in header or footer.
+Version 3.8: Support for Gutenberg now available! (beta) and setdting page has been changed a bit.